presidentbeef/github-reminder/README.md

 Generate a configuration file:

-    ./bin/github-reminder --generate-config --config-file ../github-reminder.json
+    ./bin/github-reminder --generate-config --config-file github-reminder.json

-(Note: You do *not* want the configuration file with your passwords in the github-reminder directory.)
+(Note: You do *not* want the configuration file with your passwords in the faastruby directory.)

-Edit `../github-reminder.json` as described above.
+Edit `github-reminder.json` as described above.

+Switch to the faastruby directory:

+    cd faastruby/

 Install FaaStRuby: